 The authors evaluate three scenarios that achieve net zero emissions by 2045, excluding natural and working lands, using the California PATHWAYS model, each with ambitious reductions in fossil fuel-related GHGs and direct emissions of non-energy, non-combustion greenhouse gases.
 All scenarios include high levels of energy efficiency across all sectors, high levels of renewable electricity generation, high levels of electrification in the transportation and buildings sector, and deep reductions in non-energy, non-combustion greenhouse gas emissions like methane and HFCs.
 As a result, all scenarios achieve at least an 80% reduction in gross GHG emissions (under AB 32) by 2045 ("80x45"), representing new and ambitious actions and technology deployments to reduce emissions in California.
+As stated in California's Executive Order D-55-18, achieving carbon neutrality by 2045 should be considered the minimum level of greenhouse gas reductions needed in the state, and more rapid progress towards carbon neutrality prior to 2045 may be considered in future scenario analyses.

-The scenarios differ in their level of adoption of advanced mitigation measures that result in over 80% reduction in GHG emissions by 2045 and their degree of their reliance on carbon dioxide removal (CDR) to achieve carbon neutrality by 2045.
+The scenarios differ in their level of adoption of advanced mitigation measures that result in over 80% reduction in GHG emissions by 2045 and their degree of their reliance on carbon dioxide removal (CDR) to achieve carbon neutrality by 2045.1

 - + The High CDR scenario achieves an 80% reduction in gross greenhouse gas emissions by 2045, and of the scenarios evaluated, relies most heavily on carbon dioxide removal strategies to achieve carbon neutrality by 2045. - + The Zero Carbon Energy scenario achieves zero-fossil fuel emissions by 2045, with some remaining gross emissions from non-combustion and high GWP gases by 2045.
-CDR strategies are minimized in this scenario. - + The Balanced scenario represents a middle point between the prior two scenarios in terms of energy-related GHG reductions.
-This scenario includes less CDR than the High CDR scenario, and more CDR than the Zero Carbon Energy scenario.
+CDR strategies are minimized in this scenario.